csiro-risk-assessment/mozzie/README.md

 ## How to set up a simulation

 The core code consists of python objects that you must instantiate in a "runner" python script that defines your mathematical model.
 The aforementioned primers contain simple examples, and now we describe `example1/runner.py` that contains all the components of a full-scale simulation.
-There are other more sophisticated models in the other `example*` directories.
+There are other more sophisticated models in the other `example*` directories, and in the demo directory.
 Run the simulations using, for example,

 ```
 cd example1